MOSH-Insa-Toulouse/2021-2022-BOUKEZZATA-BERTON-MESLOUH/README.md

 ```
 To use the simple radio communication. you have to send with the serial monitor connected to your PC this commande radio tx "hexa_msg"
 <div> <img src"Assets/Serial Code.JPG" /> </div>
-To receive radio communication, we have to read only on the serail port 2 stream data
+To receive radio communication, we have to read only on the serail port 2
-All RN2483 commands finish with "\r\n"
+All the RN2483 command lines end with "\r\n"

 ```cpp
 void initialize_radio()